akeneo/pim-api-docs/content/apps/how-to-test-my-app.md

-# How to test my App?
+# How to test your App?

 ::: warning
 **This feature is only available for our partners using an Akeneo sandbox environment.**